-Ecole de Cuisine La Varenne was founded in Paris in 1975 by British-American food writer and cooking teacher Anne Willan.
+École de Cuisine La Varenne was founded in Paris in 1975 by British-American food writer and cooking teacher Anne Willan.
 It is named in honor of François Pierre de la Varenne, the 17th century Burgundian author of Le Cuisinier françois (1651), one of the founding texts of modern French Cuisine.
 La Varenne was one of the first professional cooking schools in France to offer simultaneous instruction in French & English and accredited, professional culinary degrees.
 The school attracted a global student body, including a large number of Americans, many of whom have become well known in their respective spheres of the contemporary food world.
 La Varenne alumni include professional chefs, restaurateurs, caterers, food writers and cookbook authors.

 La Varenne was one of the first professional cooking schools in France to offer simultaneous instruction in French & English and accredited, professional culinary degrees.

-Today, La Varenne offers occasional gastronomic courses, typically held in the Los Angeles area, taught by Anne Willan, alongside noted local chefs.
+In 2007, La Varenne?s programs at Château du Feÿ ended and La Varenne relocated to Santa Monica, California, where occasional gastronomic courses continued, taught by Anne Willan, alongside celebrated Southern California chefs such as Alain Giraud, Michael McCarty, Nancy Silverton and Sherry Yard.
 La Varenne no longer offers professional classes or degrees, accredited or otherwise.
-We no longer offer classes in France, neither in Paris nor Burgundy.
-There are also no plans to offer courses at The Greenbrier.
+We no longer offer classes in France, neither in Paris nor Burgundy, nor at The Greenbrier or in Southern California.